What We Do

 GAPSA provides financial support for Emergency Back-Up Child Care, a program for graduate students with children, run out of the Family Resource Center.

-GAPSA has advocated for support for the University’s affinity organizations.
-It has led the formation of the IDEAL (Inclusion, Diversity, Equity, Access and Leadership) Committee, a council of university-wide affinity organizations.
-These minority and affinity umbrella organizations meet twice per month to discuss best practices, network, and develop cross-cultural programming.
-IDEAL Committee groups are also eligible to receive funding from GAPSA to support their yearly programming.
+Formerly known as the IDEAL Committee, GAPSA has advocated for support for the University’s affinity organizations, which has led the formation of the IDEAL (Inclusion, Diversity, Equity, Access, and Leadership) Council, a council of university-wide affinity organizations.
+The IDEAL Council sends representatives to the the bi-monthly GAPSA General Assembly (GA) meetings to vote on issues presented there.
+During the GA meetings, the council will discuss best practices, develop cross-cultural programming, and network.
+The groups represented by the IDEAL Council usually receive funding from GAPSA to support their yearly programming.

 International Student Arrival Shuttle